 To insert the drops you should kneel, or stand and bend fully down and forwards (as if you were about to stand on your head).
 Stay with your head down for 3-4 minutes after putting in the drops.
 This will allow the drops to drain fully to the back of your nostrils.
 If this is difficult, you can put in the drops by lying on a bed with your head falling back off the edge of the bed.

 Sometimes a course of steroid tablets (prednisolone) is prescribed for a week or so to reduce inflammation in your nose.
 This often works very well to shrink the polyps.
 A course of steroid tablets is a short-term solution, as taking steroid tablets long-term can have important side-effects.
+It is sometimes used to relieve symptoms when this is needed urgently - for example, if there is an important life event coming up, like an exam or a wedding.
 It should be used in combination with topical nose steroid drops or sprays.

 An operation may be advised if polyps are large, or if steroid nose drops or tablets have not worked.